shampliu/vanilla-clock/README.md

 * Fancy animations
 * Implement backend to allow users to upload custom sounds
 * Use cookies / localStorage to save preferences on color scheme and alarms that were created
-* Add keyboard shortcuts to increment alarm times
+* Add keyboard shortcuts to increment / decrement alarm times
 * Separate the active alarms from the inactive ones in the list
 * Cross browser compatibility